Jo-Minken/Practice/Interview/Ruby and Rails.md

   puts method_lambda # => 2
   ```

-- What is yield in Ruby?
+- What is yield in Ruby?<br>
   yield accesses a block passed to a method.
-It’s typically used in layout files in a Rails application.
+It’s typically used in layout files in a Rails application.<br>

   ```ruby
   def puts_stuff